ja6nma/ja6nma/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ⚠️**Please note:**
-1) If you message me, I can't guarantee a reply
+1) If you message me, I can't guarantee a reply.
-So if you do write, expect to response anywhere from 10 minutes to 5 days
+So if you do write, expect to response anywhere from 10 minutes to 5 days.